In-Depth Modeling of Tilt-To-Length Coupling in LISA's Interferometers and TDI Michelson Observables: Generic TTL -terms in LISA

 \subsection{Propagating the generic TTL terms through TDI}

 To estimate the magnitude of TTL noise in the \gls{TDI} observables, we need to propagate the various TTL contributions through \gls{TDI}.
 We do this here on the example of the second-generation Michelson combinations $X_2$, from which the $Y_2$ and $Z_2$ combinations can be derived as usual via cyclic permutation of the indices \cite{Otto2015,Bayle2021}.
+When deriving the TTL contributions in TDI, we neglect clock noise as well as the clock noise suppression step.
+This is based on the assumption that the clock noise suppression step does not affect the TTL contributions to the TDI observables.

 Following the process described in \cite{Otto2015}, but adapted for the signal calibration defined in \Cref{Eq:Cal_displacement_readout}, we first construct the intermediate variable $\check \xi_{ij}^\text{rad}$ in units of phase radian: